zathras/jovial_svg/README.md

   * Object/group opacity is supported -- cf. SVG 1.1 s.
 14.5.
 (Not
      in Tiny).
   * The symbol element is supported (Not in Tiny; cf.  SVG 5.5).
+  * The pattern element is not supported (Not in Tiny; cf. SVG 13.3).
   * The `style` tag for inline CSS and the `style=` attribute are supported to specify node attributes (not in Tiny - cf. s.
 6.2).
   * CSS attributes that don't have a corresponding SVG attribute generally